ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```

-To **Get information from the .md (markdown) file** we pass the data through getPostMetadata using the code bellow.
+To **Get information from the Markdown(.md) file** we pass the data through getPostMetadata using the code bellow.
 Copy paste it to your **/components/getPostMetaData**.

 ```javascript
 import  fs  from "fs";